 SSD uses the operating system to enhance its stability and performance.
 It has a larger capacity to store data than HDD.
 It works on the principle of a USB flash drive to store data.
 The SSD uses non-volatile and integrated circuits to store data in form of memory chips, but these chips cannot be moved.

 This is the most advanced storage technology and is found in new devices.
 As HDD has moving parts, the SSD uses NAND memory and has a microchip for storage.
 This drive surprisingly increased the performance of new laptops and computers.
 In SSD, there is no chance of overwriting data.

 In 1987 its prototype was introduced, but a fully functional Solid State drive was introduced in 1991.
 The storage device of SSD comprises tiny electric cells that have improved its storage capacity and shortened the time to receive & send data.

 Solid State drive size varies as it comes in different sizes, like 1.8 inches, 2.5 inches, and 3.5 inches.
 Storage capacity also varies regarding the size of the drive.

 SSHD – Solid State Hybrid Drive

 The SSHD is s fast cache hybrid of SSD and HDD.
-It is a mixture of both worlds with larger storage capacity.
-Basically, an SSHD is the combination of both storage devices with more prior configuration.
+It is a mixture of both worlds with a larger storage capacity.
+Basically, an SSHD is the combination of both storage devices with more prior configurations.
 It is a single device that indicates the types of data and stores it in SSD and HDD.

 SSHD is the ultimate solution to all the problems regarding data storage.
-It works on the principle of both hard drive and solid-state drives.
+It works on the principle of both hard drives and solid-state drives.
 It is established to provide a storage capacity of SSD and the working efficiency of HDD.